callmesalmon/callmesalmon.github.io/books/waiting-for-marxocracy/10-cultism.markdown

 \[Reference updated on 2018-04-25 because the [old link](https://www.iol.co.za/index.php?click_id=3&art_id=qw1148983921965B233) was broken.]

-I am skeptical of the claim that voluntarily pedophilia harms children.
-The arguments that it causes harm seem to be based on cases which aren't voluntary, which are then stretched by parents who are horrified by the idea that their little baby is maturing.
+*"I am skeptical of the claim that voluntarily pedophilia harms children.
+The arguments that it causes harm seem to be based on cases which aren't voluntary, which are then stretched by parents who are horrified by the idea that their little baby is maturing."*
+\- Richard Stallman

 Granted, he did [denounce this later](https://www.stallman.org/archives/2019-sep-dec.html#14_September_2019_(Sex_between_an_adult_and_a_child_is_wrong)), but the purpose of me bringing this up is that...
 THE FOSS-CULTISTS DEFENDED HIM!
 Th-that's